VIDEO: Badger Burying A Cow Surprises Scientists

 As he watched the video while sitting in the desert, Buechley said he became "more and more amazed at this kind of impossible feat that this badger had achieved."
 You can watch a time lapse here:

-It's the first time an American badger (Tacidea taxus) has been documented burying an animal larger than itself, the researchers said in a press release.
+It's the first time an American badger (Taxidea taxus) has been documented burying an animal larger than itself, the researchers said in a press release.
 Their findings were recently published in Western North American Naturalist.

 What's more, when Buechley went to check the next carcass, he found that it had also been almost entirely buried by a different badger.
 The foot remained tied to a stake, but otherwise it was "mostly buried," he said.

-Note: A previous version of this story incorrectly misspelled the badger's genus as Tacidea.
-The correct spelling is Taxidea.